Drunk Angel and Hiding Devil

-where $\frac{1}{2} \le t \le \frac{131}{208}$ with the lower bound was proved by Hardy 1915 while the upper bound was proved Huxley in 2000.
-Interestingly, $N(r)$ can be can be expressed by different ways.
-One of classical formulae was established by Hilbert and Cohn-Vossen \cite{Hilbert1932} in their book Pages 38-39 as follows:
+where $\frac{1}{2} \le t \le \frac{131}{208}$ with the lower bound was proved by Hardy 1915 \cite{hardy1915expression} while the upper bound was proved Huxley in 2000 \cite{huxley2002integer}.
+Interestingly, $N(r)$ can be expressed in many different ways.
+One of classical formulae was established by Hilbert and Cohn-Vossen \cite{hilbert2021geometry} as follows:

-As the problem has been answered, it is natural to ask further when we study on a general number of dimensions: 5 pt
+As the problem has been answered for the case of $2$ dimensional space, it is natural to ask further when we study on a general number of dimensions: 5 pt